 - The Hall Effect sensor is not capable of measuring a current flow at a distance greater than 10 cm; however, use of a magnet strong enough to generate a magnetic field wide enough may make this possible.

-- Hall Effect sensors work on the principle of a magnetic field, making it possible for external magnetic fields to interfere with this and bias the measurement of a current flow.
+- Hall Effect sensors work on the principle of a magnetic field, making it possible for external magnetic fields to interfere and bias the measurement of current flow.